 The technicalities of a bereavement leave policy

 The issue of outlining criteria for a bereavement leave policy revolves around the fact that grief is subjective.
 One employee may have an estranged relationship with family and cope relatively easily with a bereavement, whereas another employee may lose a dear friend and suffer terribly.
 Defining situations that qualify for specific leave entitlements is virtually impossible.
+Learn how to manage mental health in the workplace and listen to The People Project Podcast.

 A good example of bereavement leave